A Well-Read Tart

 gingerbread man in puffy vest

-All the while, Jenni walked around, showing us her examples up close, checking on us to make sure none of us went off the rails, and praising our talent and originality.
+All the while, Jenni walked around the table and showed us her examples up close.
+She kept an eye on us to make no one went off the rails, and she praised our talent and originality.

 While we all followed a basic design template for each cookie, she encouraged us to put our own spins on certain details.